 So that’s one thing that sports fans in Australia have waited for years to happen now easily available – smooth, high frame-rate video streaming that’ll look just as good as top quality broadcast TV.
 Kayo keeping frame rate as the main priority is commendable – and of course, that full 1080p HD is ready for you at any time if you upgrade to a newer device.
 We wondered if 1080p is the ultimate goal, or whether we’re likely to see 4K streaming on Kayo in the future – or maybe 5.1 surround sound.
 The answer, though, is: “it’s not currently on the cards in these early stages”.

-In the meantime, there’s plenty to like about Kayo’s services.
+In the meantime, there’s plenty to like about their services and the 50+ sport found in the Kayo TV guide.
 It’s well designed, has visually appealing apps, superb streaming quality and a range of features that give sports fans more control.
 Kayo’s a revelation for any sports fan – a peek at the future of how we’ll watch sport that’s available right now.